By BestHotelPai Team · Updated June 29, 2026

 Cool season (November–February) — the best

-This is Pai at its postcard best: cool mornings, warm sunny days, and a sea of mist filling the valley at sunrise.
-It's why the viewpoints exist.
+This is Pai at its postcard best: cool mornings (sometimes as low as 10–15°C), warm sunny days, and a sea of mist filling the valley at sunrise.
+It's why the viewpoints exist, and why the cool season is the most popular time to visit.

 Hot & burning season (March–May)

-March to May gets hot, and agricultural burning across northern Thailand can cause haze that hides the mountains.
-It's the season most travellers skip.
+March to May gets genuinely hot — daytime temperatures climb into the high 30s — and agricultural burning across northern Thailand can cause haze that hides the mountains.
+Burning is most likely in March and April, and it's the season most travellers skip.

 Green season (June–October)

 The rains turn Pai brilliant green — rice fields glow, waterfalls run full, and crowds thin out.
-Rain is usually a short afternoon burst, not all day.
+Rain is usually a short, heavy afternoon burst rather than all-day drizzle, so you can still plan most of your day around it.